MaxSalm/pdxBlacklist/README.md

 Support
 -------

-If you are having issues, please let us know.
+If you are having issues, please let us know via the Issue Tracker and we will endeavour to resolve them as soon as possible.

 Known Bugs
 ----------